 In addition to serving as a means for charging costs to jobs, the job cost sheet also serves as a key part of a firm's accounting records.
-The job cost sheets form a subsidiary ledger to the Work in Process account.
-They are detailed records for the jobs in process that add up to the balance in Work in Process.
+Job cost sheets serve as a subsidiary ledger to the Work in Process account because the detailed records that they provide for the jobs in process add up to the balance in Work in Process.